In this article, you will learn:

 It’s not a requirement to have a lawyer for this process.
 However, a skilled attorney can help you get your claim approved earlier in the process, and can also help you avoid some of the pitfalls that can come back to haunt you later in the claim.
 My ideal client is somebody that we can get from day one, because I know what goes into the file for the whole time, and I don’t have to worry about some things that have maybe been skipped or documentation not being complete in their early record.
 Some of these things can make it more difficult later on if we have to go in front of a judge to get a claim approved.
 So, while having an attorney is not required, it is definitely recommended.

 Why Your Doctor Diagnosing A Disability May Not Guarantee You’ll Qualify For Social Security Disability

 It is important for your doctor to note a clearly established diagnosis, as well as how they came to that diagnosis.
 So, the diagnosis should be clear when another medical professional reviews the medical records.
 Also, it’s helpful for the doctor to provide an opinion on what your actual limitations or difficulties are from these health conditions.
 A simple statement from your doctor that you are disabled, may not be particularly helpful.
 Providing actual functional limitations or notes about work restrictions carries much more weight.
 Social Security, not your doctor, will ultimately decide whether you actually meet the criteria to be found disabled under Social Security’s rules.

 For more information on Mistakes Made In Applying For SSD Benefits, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (704) 412-4773 today.
+Get the information and legal answers you are seeking by calling or texting (704) 412-4773 today.